Tracheoesophageal Fistula and Esophageal Atresia

 Sometimes doctors can diagnose TEF/EA before your baby is born based on the results of a prenatal ultrasound.
-Our Prenatal Diagnosis and Treatment Program can help your family and your obstetricians get ready for the birth and plan your baby’s care.
+Our Fetal Care and Treatment Center can help your family and your obstetricians get ready for the birth and plan your baby’s care.

 If doctors suspect your newborn has TEF/EA, they try to pass a tube from your baby’s nose or mouth into their stomach.
 The tube is called a nasogastric tube or NG tube.

 If a baby has EA, the NG tube hits a blocked end, often in the mid-chest.
 Doctors can see this blockage on an X-ray.
 Often that is the only diagnostic test needed.
 Your baby would be moved from their birth hospital to Seattle Children’s right away.

 If a child also has TEF, an X-ray will show gas in the baby’s stomach.
 Because the esophagus has not formed properly in EA, the only way gas can get into the stomach is through an abnormal connection between the windpipe and esophagus.
 Babies who have only EA do not show gas in their stomach.

 To find TEF without EA, doctors sometimes use a test called an esophagram.
 First, your child swallows a liquid (gastrograffin or barium).
 The liquid helps to fill the spaces in the tube from the mouth to the stomach (esophagus).
 If there is a TEF, the liquid will be seen traveling from the esophagus into the windpipe via a connection of tissue.
 It will show on the X-ray screen.

 The doctor may take a series of X-rays to look at the esophagus, stomach and the first part of the small bowel.
 First, we give your child a contrast liquid that shows up on X-ray.
 This test is called an upper GI (gastrointestinal) series (PDF).